 The actual monitoring involved taking repeated measurements on the check standards.
 We monitored the performance of the instrument for seven weeks, four times a week.
 Each measurement comprised three repeats.
 Due to the large number of measurements needed to establish a reference base, the monitoring site is different from the primary calibration site, thus reducing the number of measurements and risk of damage.
 Due to the greater number of measurements, a possible source of uncertainty is tip wear.
-To minimize this effect, we used nitride-capped CD tips, which have been shown to be less susceptible to wear [11].
+To minimize this effect, we used nitride-capped critical dimension tips, which have been shown to be less susceptible to wear.
 Due to the controlled environments of the fabrication facility and the limited number of operators, only the time and day of the week that the measurements were collected were randomized.
-Our sampling scheme is shown in figure 1.

-The data were evaluated using exponentially weighted moving average (EWMA) analysis [12], which is able to detect small shifts in the data, as the process monitoring tool.
+The data were evaluated using exponentially weighted moving average (EWMA) analysis, which is able to detect small shifts in the data, as the process monitoring tool.
 A set of data collected during an earlier evaluation is assumed to be the historical dataset for the features.
-The data for the monitoring phase is shown in figure 2.
 The aim is to see if it deviates from the historical set over the period of use.
 After this initial monitoring phase, we reduced the monitoring to once every week and finally to once every two weeks.
-Figure 3 shows the data for two of the width samples from January 2006 to June 2008.
+Figure 1 shows the data for two of the width samples from January 2006 to June 2008.
+We used a weighting factor of 0.3 and multiplicative factor k of 3 to calculate all of the EWMA charts, upper control limits (UCL), and lower control limits (LCL).
 The process averages are 117.29 nm for width 1 and 282.7 nm for width 6.
 This is consistent with the data for the initial seven-week monitoring period.
-The process averages and standard deviations for the initial seven-week period and for the two and half years are shown in table 1.
+The process averages and standard deviations for the initial seven-week period and for the two and half years are shown in Table 1.
 In addition to width, we also collected monitoring data for pitch, height, and sidewall angle.
-Figure 4 shows the control charts for sidewall angle from June 2005 to June of 2008.
-Figure 5 shows monitoring data for all six of the original calibration features from April 2004 to October 2008.
-We used a weighting factor λ of 0.3 and, multiplicative factor of 3 to calculate all the EWMA charts, upper control limits (UCL), and lower control limits (LCL).
+Figure 2 shows the control charts for sidewall angle from June 2005 to June 2008.

 Overall the monitoring helps to first establish the stability of the system and then ensure that the system is in control over the time it is used.
-As information in figures 3, 4, and 5 indicate, the system is indeed stable.
-The process average and the standard deviation data in table 1 show that the process averages did not significantly shift from January 2006 to October 2008.
-The process standard deviations are also consistent with the monitoring data taken in the initial sevenweek period.
+As information in Figs. 1-3 indicate, the system is indeed stable.
+The process average and the standard deviation data in Table 1 show that the process averages did not significantly shift from January 2006 to October 2008.
+The process standard deviations are also consistent with the monitoring data taken in the initial seven-week period.

-The data from the original calibration sample features (shown in figure 4) start in April 2004 and continue to October 2008.
+The data from the original calibration sample features (shown in Fig. 2 for features 1 and 2) start in April 2004 and continue to October 2008.
 For each feature, the data are within the expanded uncertainty and indicate no major calibration shift.
 This information coupled with the EWMA plots show that the system is under control.
-A potential cause for concern is the data for feature 6 in figure 5.
+A potential cause for concern is the data for feature 6 in Fig. 3.
 The data display a downward trend in the first eight to nine measurements.
-The overall data, however, are still within the expanded uncertainty, but will be monitored closely.
+The overall data, however, are still within the expanded uncertainty, but will be closely monitored.